Check back here for regular updates. Last update 29 May 9:52 am PST

 - COVID-19 Map

-Please take our quick COVID-19 Impact Survey for the Adventure Travel Industry.
+View the Most Current Results from ATTA’s COVID-19 Impact Survey for the Adventure Travel Industry

 Adventure Travel Industry FAQs

-1. How can I help minimize impact of novel coronavirus on my travel business?
+1. How can I help minimize the impact of novel coronavirus on my travel business?

 - ATTA held a panel discussion with industry experts on safety and risk management including coronavirus, 5 March:Watch the recording